 The Baird's Sandpiper is one of the first shorebirds to arrive at Cheyenne Bottoms in the spring and in some years the numbers can be very impressive.
-As with other species of shorebirds the numbers recorded in 80's and early 90's was much greater than what has been recorded since that time.
-This is partly because of how the surveys were done in those years, partly because shorebird number are on the decline and partly due to weather and habitat conditions.
+As with other species of shorebirds, the numbers recorded in the 1980s and early 1990s was much greater than what has been recorded since that time.
+This was because of how the surveys were done in those years, because shorebird numbers are on the decline, and due to weather and habitat conditions.
 Some years there may be too much water or no water or even too much vegetation to suit shorebirds.
-But in 2016 the conditions were just right for the Baird's Sandpiper and the numbers recorded during the International Shorebird Survey came close to the record.
+Twenty years ago, this species was the fifth most common shorebird during spring migration, but during the last few years it has moved up to the number one spot.

-The Baird's Sandpiper would be considered an abundant migrant, with records of this species arriving at Cheyenne Bottoms in February, but the peak of migration runs from mid-March into late April and some year a few birds will still be around in May.
+The Baird's Sandpiper would be considered an abundant migrant, with records of this species arriving at Cheyenne Bottoms in February.
+The peak of migration runs from mid-March into late April and some years a few birds will still be around in May.
 The average first of the season observation date is around March 19th.